-Note: All prices in this article are accurate at Amazon.com (links below) as of the date of this article.
+All prices in this article are accurate at Amazon.com (links below) as of the November 18, 2020 update of this article.
 I use the words “speedlite” and “flash” interchangeably to refer to flash units with hot shoe mounts that can be used both on and off the camera.

 As a loyal Canon user I was asking myself the same questions.
 I use Canon camera bodies and lenses, Canon speedlites, and a Canon radio transmitter.
 I like Canon quality so to consider an aftermarket product I would need some pretty compelling reasons.
 The huge price difference was really making me think.